That Shakepeare coined over 1700 words and phrases?

 Let’s be honest, sometimes we all just want to grab the person we love most in the world by the hand and run into the nearest forest, leaving everyone and everything behind.
-It can seem like the perfect way to rid yourself of the worries and cares of city life, but as Shakespeare shows us, life in the forest brings with it its own share of troubles.
+It can seem like the perfect way to rid yourself of the worries and cares of city life, but as Shakespeare shows us, life in the forest brings with it its own share of troubles, confusion, heartbreak and betrayal.
 Why?
 Because of fairies, that’s why.

 In the city of Athens, two young women, Hermia and Helena are in a heap of trouble because of love.
 Hermia is in love with the sweet Lysander, but her father demands that she marries the mean bully Demetrius, or live as a nun.
 This forces Hermia and Lysander to flee into the forest during the night.
 Helena on the other hand, is madly in love with Demetrius, who pays her no mind, so when she learns of Hermia’s escape, she tells Demetrius, and the two of them give chase.